1958 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 Also Read: Lincoln Wheat Penny Value (1909-1958)

-History of The 1958 Wheat Penny
+History of the 1958 Wheat Penny

-The 1958 is the final year that the U.S. Mint produced pennies with the wheat reverse design originally created by Victor David Brenner.
+The 1958 is the final year that the U.S. Mint produced pennies with the wheat reverse design originally created by sculptor Victor David Brenner.

-In 1959, to celebrate Lincoln’s 150th birthday, the Mint introduced Frank Gasparro’s Lincoln Memorial reverse design.
 When the design change was announced in late 1958, an extraordinary phenomenon occurred—ordinary Americans began consciously saving these final wheat cents.
+Banks reported the unusual situation of people specifically requesting pennies, with “Got any shiny ’58s?” becoming a common question that frustrated tellers.

-So, the U.S. Mint produced over 1.3 billion 1958 wheat pennies—the highest production count in wheat cent history, to meet the huge demand.
+Children who had never collected coins suddenly became hoarders, and grandparents filled mason jars labeled as keepsakes for future generations.
+The U.S. Mint produced over 1.3 billion 1958 wheat pennies—the highest production count in wheat cent history—to meet the huge demand.

 On December 31, 1958, the Philadelphia Mint held a small ceremony as the final wheat cent rolled off the press, quietly ending an era that had witnessed two world wars and America’s rise to superpower status.
+Ironically, because so many people saved them, 1958 wheat pennies remain relatively common today, yet they represent a significant milestone when history turned the page from one iconic design to another.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)